fizruk/free-foil/haskell/mltt/README.md

 ## The module layer

-A file is a module, and a module declares namespaces, imports other modules, and marks declarations private.
+A module is introduced by a `module` header and runs to the next one.
+It declares namespaces, imports other modules, and marks declarations private.

+Usually a module is a file, and the interpreter takes any number of files; but nothing requires it, and the example below puts two modules in one file so that the whole of it can be read at once.
+Build order is computed over every module the interpreter was given, wherever it came from, so a file may import a module declared in another file — or, as here, later in the same one.

 ```
 module Prelude